Skip to content

 Attention is the material basis of Lucidity (E1).
 To systematically capture attention is to systematically erode lucidity.

-Scholium: Lucidity is not an abstract spiritual state.
+Lucidity is not an abstract spiritual state.
 It requires attention as its vehicle.
 Where your attention is, there your lucidity is.

 The attention economy works like this: algorithms, under the guise of “helping you find what you want,” convert your attention into a tradeable resource.
 No conspiracy.
 Just commercial logic.
 But the consequence is profound: captured attention is no longer free attention.
 You believe you are browsing.
 You are being fed.
-A person whose attention has been pastured by algorithms has a discounted lucidity, no matter how “intelligent” they are.
+A person whose attention has been pastured by algorithms has a discounted lucidity, however “intelligent” they are.
 They are a ship with a powerful engine and no rudder.

 Therefore, creation in the intelligence age acquires a new orientation: creating is not about producing the best work, but about becoming more fully yourself through the process.
 Letting AI assist your creation is good use of intelligence.
 Letting AI replace your creation is surrendering an irreplaceable experience.